In the Rehabilitation, Reintegration & Recovery space

 At Cadabam's, we've always got your back.

-Sleep disorders are characterized by alterations in sleeping patterns, impacting your overall health, safety, and well-being.
+Sleep disorders are characterised by alterations in sleeping patterns, impacting your overall health, safety, and well-being.
 Sleep deprivation not only compromises your ability to drive safely but also heightens the risk of various health issues.
+Learning the sleep disorder definition empowers individuals to recognise the early warning signs of sleep disorders.
+These conditions are part of the most common sleep disorders that often require professional sleep disorders treatment.
+Knowing the sleep disorder definition helps individuals take early action toward better sleep hygiene.

 A person with insomnia shows these sleep disorder symptoms: